-There is a considerable amount of literature about the subject of dignity in the care of the older person and you will have seen increasing coverage of the subject in your professional reading, in the media and on the Internet.
+There is a considerable amount of literature about the subject of dignity in the care of the vulnerable adult and you will have seen increasing coverage of the subject in your professional reading, in the media and on the Internet.
 Once you start reading and thinking about the subject of dignity you will see that the term is used in several overlapping ways covering two perspectives.

 - Dignity is a quality of the way we treat others.
 Dignity is one quality of our behavior and actions towards others (e.g. 'the person was treated with dignity').
-You will find that when discussing care of older people, dignity seems to be most often considered from this perspective. - Dignity is a quality of a person's 'inner-self'.
+You will find that when discussing care of vulnerable adults, dignity seems to be most often considered from this perspective. - Dignity is a quality of a person's 'inner-self'.
 Everyone has psychological needs and these are related to feelings of self-respect, self-esteem and self-worth.
 The term 'dignity' can be used in more complex ways for example: - Expectations of being treated with dignity.
 People want to be treated with dignity and most people have a very individual finely tuned sense of whether or not they are being treated with the dignity they believe they deserve.
-Some older people may have considerable expectations with feelings of self-worth associated with previous achievements or status. - Appearing and acting dignified.
-Dignity can be used to describe how person can appear or behave (e.g. looking or acting dignified').
+Some vulnerable adults may have considerable expectations with feelings of self-worth associated with previous achievements or status. - Appearing and acting dignified.
+Dignity can be used to describe how person can appear or behave (e.g. looking or acting dignified\).
 Firstly, the outward appearance or behaviour of a person may be a direct indication of how they feel about themselves (self-esteem).
 Secondly, maintaining a dignified appearance may be a major contribution to whether a person is treated with dignity by others.
 It takes training and experience to see past how a person looks or acts and to treat them with dignity even when they themselves do not look or act in a dignified way.

-The Dignity and Older Europeans (DOE) Project Study (2004) (Note 1) produced a succinct and perceptive classification of four 'types of dignity':
+The Dignity and Older Europeans (DOE) Project Study (2004) (Note 1) produced a succinct and perceptive classification of four 'types of dignity' and this is also applicable for all vulnerable adults:

 - Dignity of the Human Being (Note2).
 This type of dignity is based on the principle of 'humanity' and the 'universal worth' of human beings and their 'inalienable rights'- which can never be taken away.
 This is a moral approach, which considers that we all have a moral obligation to treat other human beings with dignity because of the belief that all human beings have 'nobility' and 'worth' and people need to be treated with dignity as part of fulfilling their human lives.
 Various international conventions and legal instruments define this in terms of human rights and how all human beings ought to be treated.
 This brings with it other ideas such as 'equality', where, for example, it is expected that all people merit treatment as human beings on an equal basis, whoever they are, whatever their age, whatever their background, how they are behaving or whatever they may be suffering from. - Dignity of Personal Identity.
 This form of dignity is related to personal feelings of self-respect and personal identity, which also provides the basis for relationships with other people.
 Most people have a self-image and wish to be treated by others in the manner they believe they deserve.
-Most people have a very finely tuned sense of being treated in a dignified or an undignified manner.
-It is relatively easy to damage a person's perception of their self-esteem and self-worth with a few harsh words or
+Most people, even those who may have learning difficulties or have mental health problems, have a sense of self and whether or not they are being treated in a dignified and respectful manner.
+They may not be able to put it into words, but respect can be sensed.
+On the other hand it is relatively easy to damage a